 After you worked so hard growing your email contact list, you will want to make sure that your newsletters are being read.
 Writing a newsletter is just like writing a blog post.
 You want to provide quality content that everyone will enjoy.

-Writing a Newsletter 101
+Writing a Newsletter Basics For Artists Selling Art

 You will be working hard every day to build your email list so you can grow your business.
 It will be a waste of time if no one reads or takes action on the newsletter you send them.
-You will want to provide them content they will be looking forward to reading.
+You will want to provide the content they will be looking forward to reading.